Announcing "min3D", a 3D framework for Android05 May 2010 Why yes, that is the Earth revolving around the planet Jupiter

 This post announces a 3D framework/library-in-progress I've been writing for Android, written in Java with OpenGL ES.
 Between the names min3d, modest3d, and llama3d, I've gone with "min3d" for being the least self-deprecating while still conveying an appropriate level of expectation that I'm comfortable with.

-My aim while building this was to make a library that required no extra massaging of model data on its way to being used by OpenGL.
+My aim was to make a library that required no extra massaging of model data on its way to being used by OpenGL.
 To that end, data can be created and manipulated directly on the